switchupcb/dasgo/README.md

 #### Import

-Get a specific version of the `dasgo` dependency by specifying a tag or branch.
+Get a specific version of the `dasgo` library by specifying a tag or branch.

 ```
-go get github.com/switchupcb/dasgo@v10.0
+go get github.com/switchupcb/dasgo@v10
 ```

 _Dasgo branches are referenced by API version (i.e `v10`)._